Nolan Gorman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to give up 80 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Reds pitchers combine to rank 24th in baseball in home runs surrendered (85 total, 1.3 per game).

-- Lively (3-3) gets the starting nod for the Reds in his fifth start of the season.
-He has a 3.03 ERA in 29 2/3 innings pitched, with 29 strikeouts.
+- Greene gets the start for the Reds, his 13th of the season.
+He is 1-4 with a 3.92 ERA and 88 strikeouts through 62 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Milwaukee Brewers, when the righty threw seven innings, surrendering five earned runs while giving up six hits.
+- In his most recent appearance on Thursday, June 1 against the Boston Red Sox, the righty went six innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.